hdr-bgnn/Minnow_Segmented_Traits/README.md

 # minnowTraits
 Using trait segmentation to understand minnow trait evolution across an ecological gradient.

+## Folder Organization

+*Scripts*
+- code used for image selection

+*Files*
+- contains files used in the code

+*OSC*
+- files used to upload to the OSC for the <a href="https://github.com/hdr-bgnn/BGNN_Snakemake">Snakemake workflow</a>

+*PDFs*
+- papers relevant to the trait selection

+*Traits*
+- csv for trait selection and definition
+- images to describe trait selection

+*Prelim Results*
+- contains plots from preliminary statistics

 ## Minnow image selection
 Images were previously segmented using machine learning (<a href="https://github.com/hdr-bgnn/BGNN-trait-segmentation">BGNN trait segementation</a>).